What is VoIP?

 VoIP and Customer Databases

 One of the biggest reasons why businesses choose VoIP solutions today is to make the most of their customer database.
 The modern world brings the advantages of big data where information is available from multiple sources.
 Rather than wasting this data, you should be capitalizing on it to offer your customers unique, customized, and improved experiences.
-This is made possible by interlacing the third party applications with your VoIP.
+This is made possible by interlacing the third-party applications with your VoIP.
 Keep in mind that the benefits of such integrations are not only for your customers but for internal processes as well.

 When Should I Make the Move to VoIP?

 If you have the budget to make the move, you should move forward as soon as possible.
-Of course, if you have read everything mentioned above, you probably realize by now that VoIP is in the best interest of any business in terms of cost savings, features and better integration with third-party services used by most businesses today.
+Of course, if you have read everything mentioned above, you probably realize by now that VoIP is in the best interest of any business in terms of cost savings, features, and better integration with third-party services used by most businesses today.
 Small businesses should be switching to VoIP technology just as fast as large enterprises are.
 In fact, cost savings are more important for start-ups and small businesses.
-A Sage Research has revealed that the use of VoIP technology at workplaces can result in productivity increased for every employee of up to 3.9 hours.
-The research showed that productivity gains were not limited to IT workers only; instead the gains were similar for non-IT employees as well.
-According to the same research, use of VoIP technology at offices can give an overall productivity boost of 60%.
+Sage Research has revealed that the use of VoIP technology at workplaces can result in productivity increased for every employee of up to 3.9 hours.
+The research showed that productivity gains were not limited to IT workers only; instead, the gains were similar for non-IT employees as well.
+According to the same research, the use of VoIP technology at offices can give an overall productivity boost of 60%.

-The other thing to keep in mind is that the bigger your company gets the more difficult it can become to integrate VoIP in your existing system.
-While it is easy to install VoIP components in your existing system, the compatibility for third-party applications can make the job a bit more complex.
+The other thing to keep in mind is that the bigger your company gets the more difficult it can become to integrate VoIP into your existing system.
+While it is easy to install VoIP components in your existing system, the compatibility with third-party applications can make the job a bit more complex.
 On the other hand, your costs to switch to VoIP will be much smaller when your business has just started.
-As the time passes and your business grows, you can easily scale up your VoIP resources.
+As time passes and your business grows, you can easily scale up your VoIP resources.